jfcloutier/karma_system/design_notes/acting.md

 2. Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector actions)
 3. Executing it (stepwise and recursively via sub-plans,  down to effector actions)

-An executable plan is found by a CA only when, for each of the plan's directives (goals or commands), executable plans are found by the CA's umwelt to achieve each of the goals, or the umwelt contains effector CAs capable of carrying out each of the commands.
+An executable plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), executable plans are found by the CA's umwelt to achieve each of the goals, or the umwelt contains effector CAs capable of carrying out the commands.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized, if not resolved, by executing plans according to precedence.
 Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority assigned to the achievement of the intent.